 The AEGEE culture has always been about learning and sharing.
 That is why it is one of the strongest youth networks in the world.
-This year the AEGEE-Academy marks its 20th anniversary.
+This year AEGEE-Academy marks its 20th anniversary.
 Over the past two decades it continues to hold stick to the mission to train and to develop AEGEEans all over the world.
-With a lot of enthusiasm and motivation, the Academy team is now planning their activities for 2019 in order to engage more trainers and trainees.
+With a lot of enthusiasm and motivation, the team is now planning their activities for 2019 in order to engage more trainers and trainees.

 1.Describe your mission in one tweet.

 AEGEE-Academy aims to provide high quality non-formal education trainings that facilitate the self-development of our trainees in different fields such as HR, PR, event management, antenna management and much more.

 The more elaborated version would also add that our aim is to qualify new trainers by inspiring AEGEEans to share their knowledge and provide them with the right tools on how to do it and support them with opportunities for their further trainer development.

 2. How many people are currently members of AEGEE-Academy?
 Are you electing the board every year?

 AEGEE-Academy has 72 members.
 The board is elected every year and it consists of at least three members.
 Our board decided to change the current structure of AEGEE-Academy into a more flat hierarchy structure, so everyone can be involved.
 We can see that not only antennae but also European bodies struggle with a perception of an active board and more passive members and we definitely want to change that and give more space and support to all members with great ideas.

 3. How many trainers have you trained during the last year?

 We had the chance to train 16 brand new trainers and to give 8 experienced trainers the chance to further develop their trainer skills and self-confidence.